A SAGA OF ROCK, ROLL... AND RAINBOWS|

-Besides creating music for and with young people, Jim enjoys working in his flower garden, going for walks, sailing, gathering his friends together for Hobbit-like parties of singing, laughter and dance, reading good books and spending time with his family, which include seven grandchildren.
-Jim lives in Gig Harbor, Washington with his artist partner, Janice Wagner, who painted the album cover for "Rolling Sea".
-They live in a "cottage castle" on Puget Sound where today...the sun is shining and the flowers are smiling!!!
+Besides creating music for young and old, Jim enjoys working in his flower garden, going for walks, sailing, gathering his friends together for Hobbit-like parties of singing, laughter and dance, reading good books and spending time with his family, which includes seven grandchildren.
+Jim lives in Gig Harbor, Washington with his partner, Wendy, whom he met in junior high school.
+They live in a quaint "cottage castle" on Puget Sound where today...the sun is shining and the flowers are smiling!!!

 What a life.
 What a story.
 What a soul.
 And now you know.